dougsweetser/Q/docs/Gravity/Measurement_101/quaternion_gravity.md

 But how precisely does the interval change?
 For a spherically symmetric, non-rotating, unchanged source, only one dimensionless ratio comes into play:
 GM/c^2^R. Orbital systems are harmonic systems, suggesting that one use exponential of the dimensionless ratio.
-The requirment that the space-times-time term is invariant means the time term is the inverse of the exponential experienced by the space term, like so:
+The requirement that the space-times-time term is invariant means the time term is the inverse of the exponential experienced by the space term, like so: